Avg: 4 from 3 votes

 Pitch one: 5.11+, 60m:

 Start at the giant obvious dihedral.
 Same start as "Tostadas Comquesta."
 Get in the angling right corner.
-From under the mini roof, layback it left (not right, which is "tostadas") follow the dihedral right until it gets to a decent ledge.
+From under the mini roof, layback it, go left (not right, which is "tostadas") follow the dihedral right until it gets to a decent ledge.
 At this ledge punch it left to the 12ft overhung face on dark orange rock.
-Climb out left on a jug and mantle to find a spanking new 3 bolt anchor.
-(FULL ROPE LENGTH PITCH is bitchinnn! or break it up under the small roof)
+Climb out left on a jug and mantle to find a bolt anchor.
+(FULL ROPE LENGTH PITCH is bitchin or break it up under the small roof)

-Climb to the ledge, protect it, and climb continue up to the giant overhang past a shiny new hand drilled bolt.
+Climb to the ledge, protect it, and continue towards the giant overhang past a shiny new hand drilled bolt.
 Just for you.

 At the overhang traverse right until your under the huge corner.